patrickbucher/performance-tests/ideas.md

 - typical inefficiencies
   - regexp compilation within loop
   - find in array instead of map lookup
   - building differences from arrays instead of using sets
+  - different ways of shuffling an array
 - Fibonacci numbers
   - recursive algorithm
   - recursive algorithm with memoization
   - loop
-    - iterator
 - prime numbers
   - finding prime numbers
   - factorizing numbers - interleaved with iterator for finding prime numbers
+  - sieve of eratosthenes
 - order of iteration
   - search for duplicates in array
     - compare each value to each other value
     - use a set and compare length to original array
-- sort algorithms
-    - quick sort
-    - merge sort